Niger junta says it will prosecute ousted president for treason | Law-Order

 Niger junta says it will prosecute ousted president for treason

-"This action is completely unwarranted and unjustified and, candidly, it will not contribute to a peaceful resolution of this crisis," U.S. State Department deputy spokesperson Vedant Patel said.
-ECOWAS condemned the move and called it a provocation.
+U.N. spokesperson Stephane Dujarric said the attempt to bring charges against Bazoum was "very worrying".
+ECOWAS condemned the move and, like the United Nations, reiterated its call for Bazoum to be released and reinstated immediately.

-"(This) contradicts the reported willingness of the military authorities in Niger to restore constitutional order through peaceful means," the regional bloc said.
+"(This) represents another form of provocation and contradicts the reported willingness of the military authorities in the Republic of Niger to restore constitutional order through peaceful means," the regional bloc said in a statement.
 Residents of Niamey, many of whom were deeply disillusioned with Bazoum's government and are supporting the coup leaders, said they backed the prosecution of the deposed president.

 "This comes as no surprise given that you've heard the various declarations and appeals (he made) to the international community not only to impose sanctions but also to intervene militarily on Niger's territory," said Illiassou Boubacar, a civil society activist in his 50s.
 "But what we would like is for it to be carried out according to the rule book, respecting all procedures and hiring magistrates with the skills required to do the job."